 Making sushi isn’t as hard as many think, as long as you know how to do it right.
 One of the basic things you should know is what kind of rice is best used for this Japanese delicacy.
-For example, can you make sushi with jasmine rice, or are there more suitable types?

 Do you want to know more about the difference between jasmine and Japanese rice?
 Or find out ways to make jasmine rice actually work when making sushi?
 This article will provide you with all the answers you seek.